RxSwiftCommunity/guides.rxswift.org/content/intro.md

 **Printing `Rx.resourceCount` after pushing a view controller onto navigation stack, using it, and then popping back is usually the best way to detect and debug resource leaks.**

-As a sanity check, you can just do a `println` in your view controller `deinit` method.
+As a sanity check, you can just do a `print` in your view controller `deinit` method.

 The code would look something like this.